wp-plugins/frontend-uploader/readme.txt

 [/fu-upload-form]

 By default plugin allows all MIME-types that are whitelisted in WordPress.
 However, there's a filter if you need to add some exotic MIME-type.
 Refer to Other notes -> Configuration filters.

+= New in v0.5 =

+You can choose what type of files you allow your visitors to upload from Frontend Uploader Settings

 = New in v0.4 =